 Change in the quantity of Antennas and/or accessory equipment;

 3) Change in power level, orientation, or radiation pattern.

-In the written request for amendment, the holder of a Special Use Permit shall provide all of the information listed in subsection A above, as well as specific information and supporting documentation for the proposed modification.
+In the written request for modification, the holder of a Special Use Permit shall provide all of the information listed in subsection A above, as well as specific information and supporting documentation for the proposed modification.

-Requests for amendment of a Special Use Permit may be submitted no more than once annually for that permit.

-The Board will undertake a review of a request for amendment, and shall endeavor to act on such request within ninety (90) days of receiving sufficient information to perform such review.
+The Zoning Officer will undertake a review of a request for amendment, and shall act on such request within sixty (60) days of receiving sufficient information to perform such review.
+If, after such review, the Zoning Officer determines that the modification is in compliance with the Special Use Permit and all applicable codes, laws and rules, then the Zoning Officer shall issue a Telecommunications Permit for this modification.

 Section 19.
 Extent and Parameters of Special Use Permit for a Telecommunications Tower.